-MongoDB is an open source database that can be run anywhere – from a developer’s laptop to an on-prem data center to within any of the public cloud platforms.
-As mentioned above, MongoDB is also available as a fully managed service with MongoDB Atlas; this model is most similar to how DynamoDB is delivered.
+MongoDB can be run anywhere – from a developer’s laptop to an on-premises data center to any of the public cloud platforms.
+As mentioned above, MongoDB is also available as a fully managed cloud database with MongoDB Atlas; this model is most similar to how DynamoDB is delivered.

 In contrast, DynamoDB is a proprietary database only available on Amazon Web Services.
 While a downloadable version of the database is available for prototyping on a local machine, the database can only be run in production in AWS.
-As such, organizations looking into DynamoDB should consider the implications of building on a data layer inextricably tied to a single cloud vendor.
+Organizations looking into DynamoDB should consider the implications of building on a data layer that is locked in to a single cloud vendor.

 MongoDB ensures fast access to data by any field with full support for secondary indexes.
 Indexes can be applied to any field in a document, down to individual values in arrays.

-DynamoDB supports key-value queries.
-For queries requiring aggregations, graph traversals, or search, data must be copied into additional AWS technologies, such as Elastic MapReduce or Redshift, increasing latency, cost, and complexity.
+DynamoDB supports key-value queries only.
+For queries requiring aggregations, graph traversals, or search, data must be copied into additional AWS technologies, such as Elastic MapReduce or Redshift, increasing latency, cost, and developer work.
 The database supports two types of indexes: Global secondary indexes (GSIs) and local secondary indexes (LSIs).
-Users can define up to 5 GSIs and 5 LSIs per table.
+Users can define up to 5 LSIs and 20 GSIs per table.
 Indexes can be defined as hash or hash-range indexes; more advanced indexing strategies are not supported.

 GSIs, which are eventually consistent with the underlying data, do not support ad-hoc queries and usage requires knowledge of data access patterns in advance.
-LSIs, which can be queried to return strongly consistent data, must be defined when the table is created.
+GSIs can also not index any element below the top level record structure – so you cannot index sub-documents or arrays.
+LSIs can be queried to return strongly consistent data, but must be defined when the table is created.
 They cannot be added to existing tables and they cannot be removed without dropping the table.

-MongoDB is strongly consistent by default as all read/writes go to the primary in a MongoDB replica set.
+MongoDB is strongly consistent by default as all read/writes go to the primary in a MongoDB replica set, scaled across multiple partitions (shards).
 If desired, consistency requirements for read operations can be relaxed.
 Through secondary consistency controls, read queries can be routed only to secondary replicas that fall within acceptable consistency limits with the primary server.

 DynamoDB is eventually consistent by default.
 Users can configure read operations to return only strongly consistent data, but this doubles the cost of the read (see Pricing and Commercial Considerations) and adds latency.
 There is also no way to guarantee read consistency when querying against DynamoDB’s global secondary indexes (GSIs); any operation performed against a GSI will be eventually consistent, returning potentially stale or deleted data, and therefore increasing application complexity.